Explore how your team can use Hiver.

 a.
 Self-support

-Most customers try to find solutions to their queries using a brand's internal knowledge and resource base.
+Most customers try to find solutions to their queries using a company’s internal knowledge and resource base.
 Self-support is one of the most essential and cost-effective forms of support that brands must focus on building and updating consistently.
-According to a study, 92% of people prefer using a knowledge base for self-service support if available, and 77% of people view organizations more positively if they offer self-service options for customer support.
+Common forms of self-support include FAQs, user guides, and video tutorials.

 b.
 Anticipatory support